richardhaslam/frackit/paper.md

                         0.05); // threshold for minimum edge length
 ```

+As for point samplers, one can use non-uniform distributions by implementing
+a `Traits` class which is then passed to the `QuadrilateralSampler` as template
-The definitions of the strike and dip angles as used within the `QuadrilateralSampler`
+argument.
+The definitions of the strike and dip angles as used within the
-class are illustrated in the figure below.
-Consider a quadrilateral
+`QuadrilateralSampler` class are illustrated in the figure below.
+Consider a
-whose center is the origin and which lies in the plane defined by the two basis
+quadrilateral whose center is the origin and which lies in the plane defined by
-vectors $\mathbf{b}_1$ and $\mathbf{b}_2$.
-The latter lies in the $x$-$y$-plane
+the two basis vectors $\mathbf{b}_1$ and $\mathbf{b}_2$.
+The latter lies in the
-and the strike angle is the angle between the $y$-axis and $\mathbf{b}_2$.
-The
+$x$-$y$-plane and the strike angle is the angle between the $y$-axis and $\mathbf{b}_2$.
-dip angle describes the angle between $\mathbf{b}_1$ and the $x$-$y$-plane.
+The dip angle describes the angle between $\mathbf{b}_1$ and the $x$-$y$-plane.

 ![Illustration of the strike and dip angles involved in the random generation of quadrilaterals.
 The grey plane with the structured mesh illustrates the $x$-$y$-plane.](doc/img/quadsampler.png)

-In the code, random generation of geometries from sampler classes occurs using
+In the code, random generation of geometries from sampler classes occurs by using
 the `()` operator.
 For example, from the `quadSampler` variable defined in the
-previous code snippet, we could obtain a random quadrilateral by writing:
+previous code snippet, we obtain a random quadrilateral by writing:

 ```cpp
 // generate random quadrilateral